Ireland's 1901 census has survived complete

 The family of James Joyce in the 1901 census

-Click on the thumbnail to the left for a larger view.
+Click on the thumbnail image for a larger view.

 (This image is reproduced with the kind permission of the National Archives of Ireland.)